MJKWoolnough/javascript/README.md

 WrapConditional takes one of many types and wraps it in a *ConditionalExpression.

-The accepted types are as follows:
+The accepted types/pointers are as follows:

     LogicalORExpression
     LogicalANDExpression